voxsim/knowledge/web/html/README.md

 The width of inline boxes is based on the content it contains, not the width of the parent element.

+Inline boxes are put inside lines or "line boxes".
+The lines are at least as tall as the tallest box but can be taller, when the boxes are aligned "baseline"–meaning the bottom part of an element is aligned at a point of another box other then the bottom.
+If the container width is not enough, the inlines will be put on several lines.
+This is usually what happens in a paragraph.

 ### emphasis (italic) elements
 For instance, `<p>` is a block-level element, while `<em>` is an inline element that affects a span of text inside of a paragraph.
 It stands for “emphasis”, and it’s typically displayed as italicized text.